 Distracted Driving Risks Are Not Limited to Cell Phones

 Lots of parents worry when their children reach the age where many of their peers have their own cell phones.
 You might worry about cyberbullying or just about the pressure of kids feeling like they have to impress their classmates even outside of school hours.
 If nothing else, cell phones offer a virtually infinite smorgasbord of video content that enables them to rot their brains even more efficiently than cable television rotted the brains of the previous generation.
 No matter what your pet worries are, the data show that one of the biggest risks posed by cell phones is their potential to distract drivers.
 California’s laws impose specific restrictions on cell phone use behind the while, while also acknowledging that cell phones are not the only cause of distracted driving accidents.
-If you have suffered serious injuries in a car accident in which distracted driving played a role, contact a Campbell, California distracted driving accident lawyer.
+If you have suffered serious injuries in a car accident in which distracted driving played a role, contact a San Jose, California distracted driving accident lawyer.

 Distracted Driving Laws in California

 In California, it is against the law to use your cell phone in any way that requires you to look at the screen while you are driving.
 These are some examples of things you cannot do while behind the wheel of a car that is not parked: